iiHerilo/Infinisort/README.md

  10. Circle Sort
  11. Cycle Sort
  12. Radix LSD Sort
-     - Works with any base
+     - Works with theoretically any base
      - Presets are 2, 4, 8, 10, 16, and 32